iszczesniak/cpp/categories/index.md

 rvalue.

 That example follows.
-The constructor outputs the address of the object, so that we can make sure it's the same object in function `foo`.
+The constructor outputs the address of the object, so that we can make sure it's the same object in the catch
+block:

 {% highlight c++ %}
 {% include_relative tmp-except.cc %}